 Have you experimented with digital?
 Need some help with your strategy?
 Email us email@example.com – we’d love to hear from you.

 Personal service is nothing new.
-From the waiter at your favourite restaurant knowing your name to the tailor knowing your inside leg length and preferred colours and cloth.
+From the waiter at your favourite restaurant knowing your name to the tailor knowing your inside leg length and preferred colours and cloth, personalisation has always been a part of business.

 When digital marketing first came to be, personalisation consisted of addressing the email to the recipient.
 Believe it or not, this is still a very powerful tool which not every brand is making use of.
 Even on a mass email, those which use the recipient’s name receive 29% more opens and a 41% higher click through rate (CTR) than an email which does not.
 Easy, right?
 However, it’s estimated that 70% of businesses do not employ this simple tactic.